Two-dimensional anisotropic vortex quantum droplets in dipolar Bose-Einstein condensates

-Equation (\ref{GP-LHY}) being invariant with respect to the Galilean boost, stable AVQDs can be set in motion by opposite kicks $\pm \eta $ applied along the $x$ or $y$-direction.
+Stable AVQDs can be set in motion by opposite kicks $\pm \eta $ applied along the $x$ or $y$-direction.
 Accordingly, it is possible to simulate collisions between AVQDs moving in opposite directions.
-Results demonstrate a drastic difference from the usual scenario of collisions in local non-integrable systems, where the increase of $\eta $ leads to a transition from inelastic collisions between slow solitons to quasi-elastic outcomes for fast ones \cite{RMP}.
+Results demonstrate a drastic difference from the usual scenario of collisions in non-integrable systems with local nonlinearity, where the increase of $\eta $ leads to a transition from inelastic collisions between slow solitons to quasi-elastic outcomes for fast ones \cite{RMP}.
 In the present setting, elastic collisions are only observed between AVQDs moving in the $y$-direction if kick $\eta $ is relatively small.
-If $\eta$, applied in the $y$-direction, is larger, or the head-on collision happens in other directions in the $ (x,y)$ plane, the outcome is inelastic, leading to merger of AVQDs with identical ($S_{1}=S_{2}=1$) or opposite ($S_{1}=-S_{2}=1$) vorticities into localized breathing modes.
-A noteworthy result is produced by the collision between the AVQDs with $S_{1}=S_{2}=1$ traveling in the $x$-direction (in which the dipoles are polarized): formation of a transient state in the form of a breathing vortex-antivortex-vortex structure with three respective pivots.
-Eventually, this long-lived state transforms into a zero-vorticity breathing one (the present anisotropic system does not conserve the angular momentum, therefore the total vorticity is not conserved either).
+If $\eta $ is larger, or the head-on collision happens in other directions in the $(x,y)$ plane, the outcome is inelastic, leading to merger of AVQDs with identical ($S_{1}=S_{2}=1$) or opposite ($S_{1}=-S_{2}=1$) vorticities into localized breathing modes.
+A noteworthy result is produced by the collision between AVQDs with $ S_{1}=S_{2}=1$ traveling in the $x$-direction (in which the dipoles are polarized): formation of a transient state in the form of a breathing vortex-antivortex-vortex structure.
+Eventually, this long-lived state transforms into a zero-vorticity breathing one.
 A typical example of such a collision is displayed in Fig. \ref{collision}, where the central pivot, which represents the antivortex, emerges in the beginning of the merger of the two colliding vortices [see panels (b) in the figure].

 \